LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 and they were so surprised,

-someone could care that much,
+someone could really care much,

 and both could wear a halo,